Founded in 2010 in San Francisco, backed by venture capital

 Moderate costs: Many courses are available at prices around $10-20

 Expert knowledge: Courses from practitioners who want to teach skills that can be applied immediately.
 Not limited to universities and institutions.
 Some Udemy instructors have tens of thousands of students and outstanding reviews.

 Direct teaching style: Many users prefer a quick start to long introductions.
 Of course this depends on your learning objective.

 Preview: The instructor's presentation style can be tested in preview videos.
 This is a key feature not available on most other course platforms.

 Playback speed: Can be adjusted, and that is very user-friendly.
 Useful for longer lessons.

-Languages: Unlike other course platforms, Udemy also offers courses in 65 languages besides English.
+Languages: Unlike other course platforms, Udemy also offers courses in 65 languages besides English (including Chinese and Hindi).

 Varying quality: Since anyone can create lessons, the quality of the content is very different between courses.
 This is also true for teaching styles.
 In addition, some non-native English-speaking instructors can be hard to understand.
 The course preview is a great help!

 Price changes: Some reviews criticize the fact that course prices change a lot.
 But that’s not a scam, it’s just dynamic pricing over time and between geographies and users.
 As a rule of thumb, you should only book at prices below $50.

 Few free courses: Some instructors start by offering their courses for free.
 However, Udemy does not have the free learning option that other providers offer.

 Value of certificates: The reputation of Udemy certificates is still low and needs to improve.
 The main reason is the varying quality between courses.
 Thus, most Udemy students aim to upgrade their skills, not to get certificates for their CV.